 * Dates and itinerary subject to change.
 The Global Education Office reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, and/or any other unforeseen circumstances.

-Included: Tuition for 6 credits, accommodations, local transportation, half-board (daily breakfast and dinner), airport transfer to and from Venice, equipment rental (helmet, goggles, high-visibility jacket, hammer, lens), printed field camp guide, international emergency medical insurance.
+Included: Tuition for 6 credits, accommodations, local transportation, half-board (daily breakfast and dinner), airport transfer to and from Venice, equipment rental (helmet, goggles, high-visibility jacket, hammer, lens), all printed field camp guide maps and materials, international emergency medical insurance.

-Not included: Airfare*, passport and visa fees, other transportation, lunches, compass, optional trips, immunization (tetanus shot), personal spending, required textbooks and/or course materials.
+Not included: Airfare*, passport and visa fees, other transportation, lunches, compass, optional trips, immunization (tetanus shot), personal spending

 *Participants must arrange their own airfare, once instructed to do so by the Mason Global Education Office.